piotr-machura/server-setup/README.md

 `chmod + x ./admin.sh` followed by `./admin.sh -h` to view all the available options.

 To make sure our host machine is ready for launch run `./admin.sh -i`.
-The flag assumes the host system is running CentOS (it uses `firewall-cmd` and `dnf`), comment that section to configure your firewall and install Docker/docker-compose  manually if you use a different OS.
+The flag assumes the host system is running CentOS (it uses `firewall-cmd` and `dnf`), but should detect if that is not the case and prompt for manual installation of Docker and firewall configuration.

-The script will check if Docker, docker-compose and other required tools are available and download them as necessary, as well as copy the `./config/nginx/*.conf.dist` files and launch Certbot in order to obtain all SSL certificates if they are not already present.
+The script will check if Docker, docker-compose and other required tools are available and download them as necessary, as well as copy the `./config/nginx/*.conf.dist` files to their destination and launch Certbot in order to obtain all SSL certificates if they are not already present.
 Follow the steps when prompted by Certbot and agree to modifying the configuration to create redirects from HTTP to HTTPS in all of the `./config/nginx/*.conf` files.

 After it is done visit example.com in your browser.
 You should be greeted by a default nginx welcome screen and a green padlock on the URL bar signifying encrypted connection.
 Add a basic